Eleven-dimensional supergravity as a Calabi-Yau twofold: Flag structures and generalized Dolbeault complexes

 \subsection{Weighted flag structures}

 We begin with some very general considerations, related to the type of geometric intuition we will draw on in the sequel.
 The essential point is to notice that certain (super or graded generalizations of) filtered structures, as studied by Tanaka, are present both on (almost) complex manifolds and on the superspaces of interest in physics.
-(Other examples abound, but these are the two that will interest us here.)
 The resulting analogy between superspaces and almost complex manifolds will let us construct a sheaf of commutative differential graded algebras on such a manifold, which reproduces Dolbeault cohomology for complex manifolds, as well as its generalization to almost complex manifolds as defined in~\cite{ACDolbeault}.
-When we apply our techniques to superspaces, the construction naturally reproduces a particular supermultiplet in the pure spinor formalism.
-This is the multiplet assigned to the structure sheaf of the nilpotence variety, termed the \emph{canonical multiplet} in~\cite{MSJI} (and the \emph{tautological filtered cdgsa} in~\cite{spinortwist}).
+When we apply our techniques to superspaces, the construction naturally reproduces a particular multiplet in the pure spinor formalism.\footnote{The unfamiliar reader is referred forward to~\S\ref{sec: pure spinors} for terminology.} This is the multiplet assigned to the structure sheaf of the nilpotence variety, termed the \emph{canonical multiplet} in~\cite{MSJI} (and the \emph{tautological filtered cdgsa} in~\cite{spinortwist}).

-\numpar Geometrically, we will be interested in manifolds (including supermanifolds or graded manifolds) that are equipped with distributions.
+\numpar[p:flagdefs] Geometrically, we will be interested in manifolds (including supermanifolds or graded manifolds) that are equipped with distributions.
+The definitions we give here are generalizations to the graded setting of standard definitions in the theory of \emph{Tanaka structures}~\cite{Tanaka}.\footnote{We owe deep thanks to John Huerta for calling our attention to the relevance of Tanaka's work.} We will not delve more deeply into connections to the theory of Tanaka prolongation, or to parabolic geometry more broadly, here, though these are certainly of great interest.
+We will return to them in future work; for now, the interested reader is referred to~\cite{Tanaka,Zelenko,AlekDavid,CapSlovak}.

 Recall~\cite[chapter 19]{Lee} that a \emph{distribution} on a manifold $M$ is a subbundle $D \subset TM$ of the tangent bundle.
 A distribution is said to be \emph{involutive} if the space of vector fields lying in $D$ is a subalgebra of vector fields on $M$ with respect to the Lie bracket.
-By Frobenius' theorem, involutive distributions are integrable, i.e. there exists a submanifold of $M$ whose tangent bundle is $D$.
+A distribution is \emph{integrable} if there exists a regular foliation of $M$ such that the tangent spaces to the leaves agree with $D$ at each point.
+By Frobenius' theorem~\cite[Theorem 19.12]{Lee}, involutive distributions and integrable distributions coincide, and we will use the terms interchangeably.